-- If you’re asked to provide a sociological analysis of the Green Revolution, include information about its impact on female labour force participation, sex ratio, landholding pattern, rural mobility, and so on.
+- If you’re asked to provide a sociological analysis of the Green Revolution, including information about its impact on female labor force participation, sex ratio, landholding pattern, rural mobility, and so on.
 Environmental movements in India raise social issues, such as women’s and children’s difficulties, as well as peasant and tribal issues.

 - Underlined keywords in all answers to make it easy for an examiner.

 - Draw diagrams wherever you can to make your answer more appealing and earn extra points.

 - Wherever possible, both in Paper I and Paper II, quote philosophers’ and scholars’ viewpoints.

 - It might help to earn more marks if you quoted some data or studies from sociologists, especially in Paper 2, such as in the case of village studies, etc.